internxt/drive-server-wip/README.md

 ## Guideline Nest.js
-This project is based in <a href="http://nestjs.com/" target="blank">NestJS</a> and implement DDD (Domain Driven Design).
+This project is based in <a href="http://nestjs.com/" target="blank">NestJS</a> and implements DDD (Domain Driven Design).
-Important in DDD is separate this layers:
+Our implementation has these layers:
 - Use cases
 - Persistence
 - Domain
 - Controllers

-So, following best practices in NestJS we have 2 primary folders:
+The project has this main folders
 - Modules
 - Externals
+- Config
+- Middlewares
+- Lib

 ### Modules
-In this folder we have all "use cases" or "context" and following nest.js modules structure, we have 3 concepts of files:
+In this folder we have all "use cases" or "context" where the business logic and the controllers (to respect Nest architecture) are located:
 - <strong>Module:</strong> files with `*.module.ts`
-- <strong>Providers:</strong> files with `*.service.ts`
+- <strong>Use Cases:</strong> files with `*.usecase.ts`
 - <strong>Controllers:</strong> files with `*.controller.ts`
-- <strong>Model:</strong> files with `*.model.ts`

-And following DDD we include this concepts:
 - <strong>Domain:</strong> files with `*.domain.ts`
 - <strong>Repository:</strong> files with `*.repository.ts`

-So, example of module "File" `src/modules/file`:
-- <strong>Controllers:</strong> `file.controller.ts` http Requests with endpoints: POST /file/:id/move
-- <strong>Services:</strong> `file.service.ts` use cases of files: moveFile, call Repository to move file in database, and work with domains.
+As an example, a 'file' module would be `src/modules/file`:
+- <strong>Controllers:</strong> `file.controller.ts` Endpoints for exposing the business logic of the file module.
+- <strong>Use Cases:</strong> `file.usecase.ts` Contains all the use-cases that are related to the file domain: moving a file, removing a file, etc.
 - <strong>Domain:</strong> `file.domain.ts` Class File, all attributes and business-logic is here, but in this class we not include nothing about persistence or use cases.
-- <strong>Model:</strong> `file.model.ts` Entity Model in Sequelize(MariaDB)
-- <strong>Repository:</strong> `file.repository.ts` Class with all querys using model, but important, Repository response with domains(File) but never with model directly.
+- <strong>Repository:</strong> `file.repository.ts` Class with all querys to database using model.
 - <strong>Module:</strong> `file.module.ts` Module of Nest.js

+#### Defining Controllers

+Based in <a href="https://docs.nestjs.com/controllers" target="blank">Nest.js Controllers</a>.
+Contains endpoints for exposing the bussines logic of module.
+#### Defining Use Cases

+#### Defining Domain

+Domain is a "entity" agnostic with all properties and business-logic including global functionality to this domain.
+Domain ignore persistence layer, so, in domain never implement persistence,  as SQL, Redis or other.

+#### Defining Repository

+The repository is inside the persistence layer.
+Repository have model and query functions to search, insert,update, remove entities in specific database implementation.
+The repository always return Domain or collection of domains, so Repository have adapters from Model to Domain and Domain to Model.

+Information about repository pattern <a href="https://medium.com/@pererikbergman/repository-design-pattern-e28c0f3e4a30" target="blank">here<a>.

 ### Externals
-In this folder we have all librarys of third partys or not business-based.
+This folder contains third-party dependencies and external services whose usage could be necessary but is not business-related
 This structure is based in modules of <a href="http://nestjs.com/" target="blank">Nest.js</a> too.

 You require include your module in externals if: